CoconutPhishers/buzzctf_writeup23/src/content/docs/buzzctf/c2-reversing.md

 ---
 ## elfish

 You are provided with a binary file called 'elfish' that will not run on your pc.
 This is because the binary file is corrupted.
-When you try to analse the type of the file.
+When you try to analyze the type of the file.

 If you try to analyse the file headers using:
 ```